Zeepaardje98/Laravel-React-Dockerized/deployment/terraform/digitalocean/basic-droplet/bootstrap/README.md

 ### Prerequisites

 1. **DigitalOcean API Token** with the following permissions:
-   - Droplets: Read and Write
-   - SSH Keys: Read
-   - Projects: Read and Write
+   - Projects: Read and Write (to create project)
-   - Spaces: Read and Write
+   - Spaces: Read and Write (to create Space)

-2. **DigitalOcean Project ID** - Get from your DigitalOcean console
+2. **Project Name** - Choose a name for your DigitalOcean project (will be created automatically)

 ### Setup